-Audit Res ults
+Audit Results

 Total number of receipts inspected 278

-Number compliant of receipts contract 276
+Number of receipts contract compliant 276

-Number overcharge of ed receipts contract 2
+Number of receipts contract overcharged 2

 - All inspected equipment, facilities and licences were found to be in compliance. - There were no unresolved letters of complaint or compliment during the inspection periods. - Refunds were provided to the customer for any overcharges. - There were a total of 3,430 street tows with police presence in District 4 for the year.